These lemon shortbread cookies are flavored with lemon zest and topped with a delicious lemon glaze.

 The History of Shortbread

 There is something magical about the simplicity, ease, and rich buttery flavor that shortbread has to offer.
 Shortbread originated in Scotland - with traditional recipes calling for one part white sugar, two parts butter, and 3 parts oat or wheat flour.
+A super easy biscuit recipe that results in a tasty delicious buttery biscuit.

 - The cookie dough can be made up to a month in advance.

-- Perfect addition to any holiday baking.
+- These homemade biscuits are the perfect addition to any holiday baking.

 - These shortbread biscuits can be rolled out or baked in a tin for easy slicing.